 --config

-file. - Set a proxy environment variable.
+file. - The proxy environment variable.

-- Executed command using the
+- The terminal command using the -e flag.

 A Wget configuration file has the syntax below: